 There are two situations in which abnormal completion of a request is related to BDAM.
-The first situation results from Errors included in this device errors. category are those relating either to the actual input/output devices and control or to end-of-data-set conditions received by the channel end module as unit exception (which are appendage conditions).
+The first situation results from Errors included in this device errors. category are those relating either to the actual input/output devices and control or to end-of-data-set conditions units (which are received by the channel end module unit exception appendage as conditions).
 An error condition also results from not finding a dummy record in the case of a request to add a fixed-length block to an existing data set.
 An indication of abnormal completion is established when the I/O supervisor enters the exceptional end routine of the BDAM channel end appendage module, IGG019KU.